Upload and Download

 const result = await bee.uploadFiles(postageBatchId, [ foo, bar ]) // upload

-function, which takes directory path as input and upload all files in that directory.
-Lets assum we have following data structure:
+function, which takes the directory path as input and uploads all files in that directory.
+Let's assume we have the following file structure:

 .